ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 The `Recipient_structure` is a JSON object with the following members:

-- context (string): This member MUST contain the constant string value "JOSE HPKE Recipient".
+- context (string): This member MUST include the constant string value "JOSE HPKE Recipient".

 - next_layer_alg (string): Identifies the algorithm with which the HPKE-encrypted key MUST be used.
 Its value MUST match the "enc" (encryption algorithm) header parameter in the next lower JOSE layer.

-- recipient_protected_header (object): Contains the protected header parameters from the recipient structure, excluding the "ek" member.
+- recipient_protected_header (object): This member contains the base64url-encoded header of the recipient structure.
+To serialize the header the procedure from Section 3.3 of RFC 7638 MUST be used.
+Unlike with RFC 7638, all members from the recpient header are included except for the "ek" member.

 - recipient_extra_info (string): Contains additional context information that the application includes in the key derivation via the HPKE `info` parameter.
 If no additional context is provided, this value MUST be the empty string "".